 Why is Construction Budgeting Necessary?

-Saves Time and Reaps Profit
+Reason 1 – Saves Time and Reaps Profit

 It’s most likely that the stakeholders of your project have invested in its construction and would want to make profits.
 Starting a project without budgeting means exhausting way too much money.
-Hence, establishing a budget helps contractors accurately determine the funds necessary to accomplish each task.
+Hence, establishing a construction budget helps contractors accurately determine the funds necessary to accomplish each task.

-Keeps Project on Track
+Reason 2 – Keeps Project on Track

 Numerous projects have been left incomplete or delayed because of expenses that were unaccounted for.
-By adhering to an intricately detailed budget for a construction project, you will be able to account for these expenses during execution and prevent the building plan from getting off track.
+By adhering to an intricately detailed construction budget for a construction project, you will be able to account for these expenses during execution and prevent the building plan from getting off track.
 When you break down the project into manageable tasks, it’s easier to track their progress and ensure they are finished on schedule.

-Provides Cost Estimation
+Reason 3 – Provides Cost Estimation

-For successful budgeting, you need to understand the costs associated with each aspect of the construction project.
-This will be critical when procuring funds and allocating them for various tasks, making sure you complete them according to clients’ expectations.
-Building materials and equipment, labor, location, project timeline, and building codes are some of the factors that are counted in cost estimations.
+Building materials and equipment, labor, location, project timeline, and building codes are some of the construction budgeting factors that are counted in cost estimations.
 All this information helps to determine whether the project can be successfully executed within the monetary constraints.
-If not, adjustments are made or additional funding is acquired.
+If not, adjustments are made to the construction budget or additional funding is acquired.

-Creates Guidelines
+Reason 4 – Creates Team Guidelines

-Identifies Priorities
+Reason 5 – Identifies Priorities

-Three Essentials of Construction Budget
+Essentials of Construction Budget

 1. Hard Costs (Direct Costs)